 Mediation is not compulsory as it is purely voluntary.
 Both parties need to be willing to cooperate and engage with the process in order for it to be successful.
 During a mediation session, the couple will meet with an impartial mediator to assist in dividing up assets and to sort out arrangements for any children that have resulted from the marriage.

 Divorce mediation is not viable if there is a safety risk involved from either one or both parties.
-Mediation is not advised if there is evidence of domestic abuse or child abuse in the marriage, financial disagreements or claims of bankruptcy.
+It is also not advised if there is evidence of domestic abuse or child abuse in the marriage, financial disagreements or claims of bankruptcy.

 Is divorce mediation quicker than filing for divorce in a court?